Balanophyllia elegans: Biology

 Being an azooxanthellate coral, that is, not containing symbiotic dinoflagellate algae that photosynthesise, B. elegans feeds on whatever the tentacles can catch, with the aid of their nematocysts (stinging cells) and spirocysts (cells containing hollow adhesive threads which coil around the prey).
 The mouth is large and slit-shaped, and it is possible that some prey is caught by use of the mesenteries in the gastrovascular cavity while opening the mouth wide, however its main prey is zooplankton caught by the tentacles.
 This coral can also extract dissolved organic carbon from sea water, and during the winter months, when there is a scarcity of zooplankton, this source of nutrition may be critical for the coral's survival.
 After latching onto a surface, the B. elegans spends the rest of its life there, which is typically around 2-3 weeks long.
 The B. elegans does not typically have any predators due to its strong skeleton and toxic defense system.
 It has stingers on the ends of its tentacles for defense.
 They evert spyrocysts (stinging cells) that produce tangles of sticky tubes that capture prey or attach to coral.
-Occasionally, the Leather StaB. elegans, but usually it will try for easier prey.
+Occasionally, the Leather Star eats B. elegans, but usually it will try for easier prey.
 They are not to be confused with another similar coral that lives in the same area, the Caryophyllia alaskensis.
 The way to distinguish these two is that the Caryophyllia alaskensis is beige color while theB. elegans is orange.
 A filamentous, blue-green photosynthetic bacterium or alga (cyanobacteria or cyanophyte) can inhabit the skeletal structure of the orange cup coral, causing a purple-red hue in the bare skeleton.

 The sexes are separate in this coral.
 Fertilization takes place inside the female's gastrovascular cavity, and the larvae are brooded there.
 They are later released as worm-like orange larvae and settle nearby.
 This process usually happens in the spring and summer.
 The process is strictly sexual, which is rare for scleractinia like the B. elegans.